 Since 2012, content marketing is the cornerstone of your digital marketing strategy[Tweet “content marketing is the cornerstone of digital marketing”].

 That’s when Google introduced Panda.
-Penguin, Hummingbird, and Pirate and a bunch of other updates soon followed.
+Penguin, Hummingbird, and Pirate, and a bunch of other updates soon followed.
 These algorithm updates determine where you show up when users search for keywords you want to rank for.
-Google is determined to foil any efforts to rank on keywords artificially and requires sites provide value to consumers.
+Google is determined to foil any efforts to rank on keywords artificially and requires sites to provide value to consumers.
 Period.